Assange v Swedish Prosecution Authority: Conspiracy theories

-Assange suggested the Swedish charges were trumped up in retaliation for his WikiLeaks work and part of a Pentagon programme of "'dirty tricks to ruin us".
-Assange said that just after he got to Sweden, someone "in a Western intelligence agency" told him about an alleged U.S. plot to embroil him in immoral conduct.
-Assange said that Frank Rieger, a member of the Chaos Computer Club, wrote a press release about it because "it did no good to put these things out after some damage had been done" but Assange didn't publish it in time.
-Rieger denied it.
-Mark Stevens, Assange's British lawyer said "the honeytrap has been sprung.
-Dark forces are at work".
-The New York Times said there was no public evidence to suggest a connection.
-Assange believed the goal of the plot was to extradite him to the United States.
+Assange suggested that the Swedish allegations were trumped up in retaliation for his WikiLeaks work and part of a Pentagon programme of "dirty tricks to ruin us".
+Assange said the goal of the plot was to extradite him to the United States.
 Foreign Policy and the Sydney Morning Herald called it a conspiracy theory.
 Australian Foreign Minister Bob Carr said Assange would be safer in Sweden than the UK and the suggestion that "the Swedes are after him as a CIA conspiracy to get him to Stockholm and allowing him to be bundled off to Langley, Virginia is sheer fantasy".
 According to the Sydney Morning Herald, people with knowledge of the case also discounted a conspiracy to discredit WikiLeaks.
+In 2011, a judge said that "no evidence has been provided" of political motivation for the arrest warrant.
+The leader of the WikiLeaks group in Stockholm, who was a colleague of Assange's and friend of the complainants, said it was a normal police investigation and that "the enemies of WikiLeaks may try to use this, but it begins with the two women and Julian.
+It is not the CIA sending a woman in a short skirt."

-In 2011, a judge said that the political motivation for the arrest warrant "no evidence has been provided, and the bar is neither argued nor found".
-The reason for Ecuador granting Assange political asylum was the threat of his extradition to the U.S. Kate Harding, wrote in Salon that "[y]ou don't have to be a conspiracy theorist to find the timing of Interpol's warrant for the arrest of WikiLeaks founder Julian Assange ... curious."
-She wrote that nothing was yet known and there was no public evidence connecting the charges to Wikileaks publications.
+Assange supporters said the conspiracy hinged on the coincidence that Assange was accused in a sex case and challenging the United States government at the same time.
+They also believe that there was political interference in the early case, but a New York Times analysis found the case was less flawed than Assange supporters claimed and investigative journalists found no evidence of CIA or Swedish government conspiracies.
+Kate Harding, wrote in Salon that "[y]ou don't have to be a conspiracy theorist to find the timing of Interpol's warrant for the arrest of WikiLeaks founder Julian Assange ... curious."
+She wrote that nothing was yet known and there was no public evidence connecting the allegations to Wikileaks publications.

-The New Statesmen criticised Assange's English lawyer for incorrectly telling the media that the prosecutor never asked to interview Assange.
-The judge was severely critical of Assange's Swedish lawyer, Björn Hurtig, for making similar untrue statements in the February 2011 extradition hearing and accused Hurtig of deliberately attempting to mislead the court.
-Hurtig said it was a mistake, but Judge Riddle responded by saying "I do not accept that this was a genuine mistake.
-It cannot have slipped his mind.
-The statement was a deliberate attempt to mislead the court."

-The New Statesmen criticised Assange's English lawyer for calling the allegations against Assange "sex by surprise" and telling the media that it wasn't a crime in the UK.
-According to New Statesmen, a British judge had already ruled that it would be considered rape in the UK.
-Salon criticised several pieces of heavily cited reporting that relied on a "Daily Mail piece, a Swedish tabloid, and statements from Assange's lawyers."